nicolas42/gpt-2/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

+Installed on ec2 ubuntu 18 deep learning AMI in May 2020.
+Needed

+pip install tensorflow==1.14.0

+to work

 # gpt-2

 Code and models from the paper ["Language Models are Unsupervised Multitask Learners"](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).